Building time-surfaces by exploiting the complex volatility of an ECRAM memristor: The Li WO electrochemical memristor

+This structure of the Li$_\textbf{x}$WO$_\textbf{3}$ memristor is illustrated in Fig. \ref{fig:WO3 device}(a).
+Unlike conventional two-terminal memristors, the Li$_\textbf{x}$WO$_\textbf{3}$ electrochemical is composed of three terminals, the (S)ource, (D)rain and (G)ate.
+The memristor is built by deposition of tungsten oxide (WO$_\textbf{3}$) films on a LaALO$_\textbf{3}$ substrate.
+Lithium ions introduced via an electrolyte gel can flow between the gate and channel.
+When embedded into the tungsten oxide films, they act as short or long-term doping charges, changing the film conductance \cite{Wan_et_moi}.
+The conductance between the source and the drain terminal, $G_\mathrm{DS}$, is considered to be the synaptic weight of the device.

-Unlike the conventional two-terminal memristors, the Li$_\textbf{x}$WO$_\textbf{3}$ electrochemical synapse [Fig.~\ref{fig:WO3 device}] or electrochemical random access memory (ECRAM) \cite{tang2018ecram}, is composed of three terminals [(S)ource, (D)rain, (G)ate in Fig. \ref{fig:WO3 device}(a)], similar to a transistor structure.
-The conductance between the source and the drain terminal can be considered as the synaptic weight of the device, which can be read at any moment by applying a small DC reading voltage (\textit{V}$_{DS}$ = 0.1 V) across the source and drain.
-The resulting current across the two terminals is then measured to calculate the conductance, \textit{G}$_{DS}$, given by \textit{G}$_{DS}$ = \textit{I}$_{DS}$/\textit{V}$_{DS}$.
-This conductance can be modulated or by applying a square voltage ``write'' pulse between the gate and drain.
-This input pulse drives the Lithium (Li) ions in or out of the channel host material, WO$_\textbf{3}$.
-Unlike conventional memristors, these ``write'' (programming conductance) and ``read'' (measuring conductance) processes in three-terminal electrochemical synapses are decoupled [Fig. \ref{fig:WO3 device}(a,b)], meaning that pulses have to be directed to different terminals to elicit the different behaviours and the read-out process can be carried out in parallel with the write pulse.
-This difference, when compared to standard two-terminal memristors where a ``read'' operation might affect the device conductance, allows the use of low programming voltage and better state retention~\cite{van2017non}.
-State retention and low programming voltage are important when designing standard memristive networks for spiking and artificial neural network implementations as these allow for stable networks while consuming significantly less power.
-Moreover, multiple small pulses can be used to change the device conductance and retain its ``state'' for longer duration, allowing the artificial networks to mimic their biological counterparts.
+The memristor's electrical behavior is illustrated in Fig. \ref{fig:WO3 device}(b).
+The conductance $G_\mathrm{DS}$ can be read by applying a small DC reading voltage ($V_\mathrm{DS}$ = 100mV) across the source and drain.
+During the ``write'' phase, we modulate $G_\mathrm{DS}$ by applying a square voltage pulse between the gate and drain.
+The channel conductance increases linearly.
+Once the pulse is removed, the conductance decays following a double exponential decay function.
+Reading can be carried out in parallel and does not interfere with writing.
+This design allows for lower programming voltages and better state retention~\cite{van2017non}.
+State retention and low programming voltage are important when designing standard memristive networks for spiking and artificial neural network implementations.
+These allow for stable networks with low power consumption.
+Multiple small pulses can be used to change the device conductance gradually, allowing the artificial networks to mimic their biological counterparts.